iicolsandersii/ChocoInstallPackage/README.md

 Usage: powershell -exectutionpolicy bypass ".\ChocoInstallPackage.ps1 packagename"

-This script accespts as many chocolately package names seperated with a single space "example: flashplayer googlechrome".
+This script accepts as many chocolately package names seperated with a single space "example: flashplayer googlechrome".

 It will query the computer to make sure chocolatey is installed first, and if it isn't it will automatically install version vz0.10.3.